Last Updated on

 Easy care tips for your Beagle Dachshund Mix

 This Dachshund Beagle mix is relatively low-maintenance.
-With proper care, the lifespan of a Beagle Dachshund mix lasts from 12 to 14 years.
+As mentioned above with proper care, the lifespan of a Beagle Dachshund mix lasts from 12 to 14 years.

 Your small crossbreed enjoys a longer lifespan compared to larger breeds.
 However, like other tiny dogs, your Dachshund and Beagle mix will also mature faster.
 If you look at the aging chart of a Dachshund, for instance, you’ll see that a Doxie grows from 15 to 24 dog years between the age of 1 and 2.